A birth doula is a professional birth coach.What does that mean? What do they do?

 - We help you AND your partner (in fact, most partners feel MORE involved with a doula present)

-- We know about hospital policies and can help you prepare for the things that matter most
+- An expert in hospital policies and can help you prepare for the things that matter most

 What we don’t do: